 A coach is someone who helps a person achieve a specific goal through training and guidance.
-A Lawyer Coach is a lawyer that helps the client resolve legal issues by reviewing the facts applicable to the case and the relevant law in a consulting capacity.
-A Lawyer Coach is limited representation by an attorney to a client that is looking to handle the majority of their case on their own yet they need access to legal advice and review at a more reasonable cost than what is required for full representation.
+A Lawyer Coach from Brandy Austin Law Firm is a lawyer that helps the client resolve legal issues by reviewing the facts applicable to the case and the relevant law in a consulting capacity.
+A Lawyer Coach Arlington, TX clients count on is limited representation by an attorney to a client that is looking to handle the majority of their case on their own yet they need access to legal advice and review at a more reasonable cost than what is required for full representation.

 Why choose a Lawyer Coach?

 It is becoming more of a common occurrence to see people represent themselves in family law cases or what is commonly known as “pro se” which means “on behalf of themselves”.
 However, many pro se litigants do not understand the intricate details needed in a courtroom setting to be as successful as they can be.
 Other times these pro se litigants may want the expertise and advice from an attorney but do not have the financial means to afford the retainer required for full representation.
 A Lawyer Coach solves the problem for those clients handling their own cases who want legal advice at an affordable price.
 Simply put, you have a legal mind in your corner that you can use as much as you want or as little as you want.

 What services does a Lawyer Coach provide?

 The services provided by a Lawyer Coach depends on the agreement between the client and the lawyer coach.
 Generally, the lawyer coach can provide a range of the following services: